Rockin' in the Free World: Saturday Night Live

 Young performed the song live in September 1989 for the television show Saturday Night Live.
 For the performance, Young played with Poncho Sampedro, Charley Drayton and Steve Jordan.
 In concert, Young would typically play the song well into the set, when the band's energy is at a high.
-To achieve the same level of energy, Young worked out with his trainer 30 minutes prior to the performance.
-He explained to author Jimmy McDonough:
+To achieve the same energy, Young worked out with his trainer 30 minutes before the performance.
+He told author Jimmy McDonough:

 "I don't like TV.
 Never have.
 It always sucks and there's nothing you can do about it.
 I was trying to get to the place where I would be when I did 'Rockin’ in the Free World' during my live show.
 To do that I had to ignore Saturday Night Live completely.
 I had to pretend I wasn’t there.
 I had a dressing room, a little place with an amp in it, in another part of the building.
 And I walked from there into Saturday Night Live—and then left.
 I developed a whole new technique for television.
 I had my trainer, and we just lifted weights and I did calisthenics to get my blood to the level it would be at after performing for an hour and twenty-five minutes—which is usually how long I’d be onstage by the time I did that song.
 To perform that song the way it’s supposed to be performed, you have to be at peak blood level.
 Everything has to be up, your machine has to be stoked.
 You can’t walk on cold and do that or you’re gonna look like a fuckin’ idiot.
 So that’s what I did.
 I tried to warm up and come on, like, y’know, not part of the show.
 Like they changed the channel for a minute."

-Comedian and former SNL cast member Dennis Miller would later say that "Rockin' in the Free World" was the single greatest performance on the show in its history.
+Comedian and former SNL cast member Dennis Miller later said that "Rockin' in the Free World" was the greatest performance on the show in its history.